Royal Malaysia Police: Firearms

-² Royal Malaysia Police has been acquired with new sub machine gun next generation from CZ Company from Czech Republic.
-The New CZ Scorpion EVO 3 A1 9mm caliber is the latest generation Scorpion Sub Machine gun as part new market from Eastern Europe and it will replace the existing MP5.
+Royal Malaysia Police has acquired new submachine guns from CZ Company, a company in the Czech Republic.
+The New CZ Scorpion EVO 3 A1 9mm caliber is the latest generation Scorpion Sub Machine gun as part of a new market from Eastern Europe, and it will replace the existing MP5.

 Vehicles

-¹ In early June, the Royal Malaysian Police (PDRM) began taking delivery of the first of its 425 new Honda Civic 1.8 S patrol cars which are equipped with RMPNeT communication equipment, dashboard cameras and digital video recorders, in order to replace Proton Wira and Proton Waja police cars in stages and will take on patrol and enforcement duties.
-The force is also set to add another 850 vehicles consist of 653 Civic 1.8s sedans and 197 units of Proton X70 SUV, bringing the total replacement of the vehicles to 1,275 units to completely modernise its patrol vehicle fleet.
+In early June, the Royal Malaysian Police (PDRM) began taking delivery of the first of its 425 new Honda Civic 1.8 S patrol cars which are equipped with RMPNeT communication equipment, dashboard cameras and digital video recorders, in order to replace Proton Wira and Proton Waja police cars in stages and will take on patrol and enforcement duties.
+The force is also set to add another 850 vehicles, consisting of 653 Civic 1.8s sedans and 197 units of Proton X70 SUVs, bringing the total replacement of the vehicles to 1,275 units to completely modernise its patrol vehicle fleet.

 Controversy

+Police misconduct within the RMP has been highlighted as a problem.
+Issues of police brutality, police corruption, and enforced disappearances have been linked to inadequate oversight.
+Several notorious cases of suspected extrajudicial killing by members of the police include the Murder of Shaariibuugiin Altantuyaa and the death in custody of Malaysian Indians such as A. Ganapathy.

 Abduction of Pastor Raymond Koh and Amri Che Mat

 In 2019, a national inquiry held by the Human Rights Commission of Malaysia's (SUHAKAM) concluded that agents of the Special Branch, Bukit Aman, were responsible for the abduction of Amri Che Mat in 2016 and Raymond Koh in 2017.
+In 2025, a high court found the Malaysian state and the Royal Malaysia Police responsible for Koh's forced disappearance and ordered them to pay at least 31 million ringgit ($7.4 million) in damages following a lawsuit filed by Koh's wife.
+The ruling was the first of its kind in Malaysian history.